Foundation Field

-Foundation Field is a 300-seat baseball stadium located in Hamilton, Ohio.
-The field opened in 2002.
+Foundation Field is a 300-seat baseball stadium located at 1140 S. Front Street in downtown Hamilton, Ohio, adjacent to the Booker T. Washington Community Center.
+The field opened April 2, 2002, with a baseball game between Miami University Middletown and Miami University Hamilton.
 It hosted the Florence Freedom in 2003 while Champion Window Field was being constructed and is currently hosting the Hamilton Joes of the Great Lakes Summer Collegiate League.
 The field is also home to the Miami University Hamilton Harriers college baseball team.